cmu-sei/iides/examples/example4.md

 - **`Ttp vocab`**:
  IIDES
 - **`Tactic`**:
- Recruitment (*2*) - Insider recruits, or is recruited by others.
+ Recruitment (*2*) &mdash; Insider recruits, or is recruited by others.
 - **`Technique`**:
- Outsider Recruits Insider (*2.1*) - An outside entity that is not a competing organization encourages the insider to become an insider.
+ Outsider Recruits Insider (*2.1*) &mdash; An outside entity that is not a competing organization encourages the insider to become an insider.
 E.g., Insider is contacted by known hacking specialist who asks insider to divulge company secrets to the hacker.
 - **`Location`**:
-   - Remotely (*2*) - Action taken while remote (i.e. not at an organizational facility).
+   - Remotely (*2*) &mdash; Action taken while remote (i.e. not at an organizational facility).
 - **`Hours`**:
-   - Outside of Work Hours (*2*) - Insider took the action outside of their normal working hours.
+   - Outside of Work Hours (*2*) &mdash; Insider took the action outside of their normal working hours.
 - **`Device`**:
-   - Personal Computer (*7*) - Personally owned computer.
+   - Personal Computer (*7*) &mdash; Personally owned computer.
 - **`Channel`**:
-   - Online Forum (*4*) - Private or public forum accessed via the Internet.
+   - Online Forum (*4*) &mdash; Private or public forum accessed via the Internet.
 - **`Description`**:
  The insider was initially recruited by a Chinese Intelligence Agent reaching out on LinkedIn asking to meet in China.